jim123abc3/react-express-redux/README.md

 'run npm install' when at root cd react-express-redux

-'run npm install' again when at cd react-express-redux
+'run npm install' again when at cd client

 Once you have installed node modules on both